From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Explore the Jewish Quarter (El Call)

 Located in the heart of the old walled city, El Call is where the Jews established in Girona.
-This splendour Jewish Quarter is one of the best-preserved in the world.
-Besides, it’s bustling with shops, restaurants, and cafeterias.
+This splendorous Jewish Quarter is one of the best preserved in the world.
+It’s also bustling with shops, restaurants, and cafeterias.

-Walk through the same narrow and cobbled lanes people used 500 years ago and discover its courtyards and hidden patios.
+We recommend walking through the same narrow and cobbled lanes people used 500 years ago and discovering its courtyards and hidden patios.

 🖼 Looking for a souvenir in Girona?

-In the Jewish Quarter, there is one of the nicest souvenir shops of the city: Recorda-te’n souvenirs.
+In the Jewish Quarter, you’ll find one of the nicest souvenir shops in the city: Recorda-te’n souvenirs.
 They have original and lovely souvenirs of the city made locally in Catalonia, such as figures, posters, and shirts.
-Also, the guy that runs the shop is super friendly!
+Also, the guy who runs the shop is super friendly!

 Feel like you’re in a GoT scene at the Girona Cathedral